Buddhas of Bamiyan: Taliban incursions (1998–2001)

 Smaller, 38 meter Buddha, before and after destruction.
 The paintings of Hepthalite royal sponsors on the ceiling have also disappeared.

 During the Afghan Civil War, the area around the Buddhas was initially under the control of the Hezbe Wahdat—part of the Northern Alliance—who were against the Taliban.
-However, Mazar-i-Sharif fell in August 1998, and the Bamyan valley was entirely surrounded by Taliban.
+However, Mazar-i-Sharif fell in August 1998, and the Bamyan valley was entirely surrounded by Taliban forces.
 The town was captured on 13 September 1998 after a successful blockade.

 Abdul Wahed, a local Taliban commander who had long before announced his intentions to obliterate the Buddhas, drilled holes in the Buddhas' heads into which he planned to load explosives.
 He was prevented from proceeding by Mullah Omar, the de facto leader of the Taliban: According to United Nations representative Michael Semple:

 Mullah Omar appointed Maulawi Muhammad Islam of Ru-ye Doab as Bamian governor.
 As a Tatar from neighbouring Samangan Province, the Maulawi had connections with all the commanders of Bamian from the jihad era.
 Whatever his other sins, Bamian was also a part of Maulawi Islam's heritage.
 His deputies described to me how, when they saw what Abdul Wahed was doing, they contacted Mullah Omar in Kandahar and he gave the order to stop further drilling.

 Other people blew off the head of the smaller Buddha using dynamite, aimed rockets at the larger Buddha's groin, and burnt tires at the latter's head.
 In July 1999, Omar decreed in favour of preserving the statues, and described plans to establish a tourism circuit.
 In early 2000, local Taliban authorities asked for the UN's assistance to rebuild drainage ditches around the tops of the alcoves where the Buddhas were set.